dlaurie/lua-apl/README.md

 APL functions are *niladic* (no arguments), *monadic* (one argument on the right of the name) or *dyadic* (two arguments, one to the left and one to the right of the name).
 In function definitions, the left and right arguments have the reserved names `⍺` and `⍵` respectively; a niladic function has neither.
 The distinction is only made at runtime.
 Unlike Lua, APL can overload function names to call different functions when called monadically to when called dyadically.

+As shown above, you can use `help` to find out the Lua names of APL symbols or vice versa.

-An APL function can called from Lua by giving `⍵` as first and `⍺` as second argument, i.e. `3÷5` and `apl.÷(5,3)` do the same thing.
+An APL function can called from Lua by giving `⍵` as first and `⍺` as second argument, i.e. `3÷5` and `apl.Div(5,3)` do the same thing.
 This is confusing at first, but quite logical: the argument that might not be there is `⍺`, so it must come second.

 Functions cannot be called niladically from APL.
 You need to give at least `⍵`, even when you know that it will be ignored.